If you struggle with buyers exiting your website before they complete a purchase, you’re not alone.

 In your abandoned cart email, you might say something like: [Add the link to your trial offer.]
 If you’re interested in achieving [promised outcome of the course], I don’t want you to miss out.
 How about trying [name of the course] for a few days before you commit?
 I can offer a 7-day trial, if you order with this link.
 In many cases, once the customer experiences the value you offer first-hand, they’re willing to pay your full price.
 And if there’s another problem, they’ll likely let you know.

 Looking for how to create coupons in Kajabi?
 Watch this tutorial:

-Go all-in on social proof
+VIDEO Go all-in on social proof

 The abandoned cart email is the perfect place to share testimonials, reviews, celebrity endorsements, and recommendations from well-known associations.
 These all go a long way in helping to build your credibility with potential customers.